mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **POST /quizzes**
 - Initiates (or continues) a quiz, returning a question at random based on the selected category (or any category, if "ALL" was selected).
 - Request Arguments: None
-- Returns a random questions within the given category, if provided (not one of the previous questions) and success value.
+- Returns a random questions within the given category, if provided (not one of the previous questions) and the success value.
 - Sample: `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions":[],"quiz_category":{"type":"click","id":0}}'`

 ```